Things to know about prostate problems*

 Sometimes a doctor may find a problem during a routine checkup or by doing a rectal exam.
 If you think there is something wrong with your prostate, see your doctor right away.

 What are common prostate problems?
-What are the symptoms and signs?
+What are the warning signs?

 Here are some examples of non-cancer prostate problems: